El Portal Porcelana

 Backstamp

-A mark that appears as a colored stamp, usually applied as a paint "chip" that then opens into the mark during kiln firing.
+A mark that appears as a colored stamp, usually applied as a paint "chip" that then opens out as the mark during kiln firing.

 Bisque